 “I can’t pray; I have sinned too much.”

-I have seen this not just with salah, but many other elements of our faith, such as sisters feeling like they’re not ‘pious’ enough to wear hijab, or feel too sinful to attend halaqas (circles) at the masjid (mosque).
-Brothers too, admit feeling reluctant to grow their beards according to the sunnah, due to fear of being unworthy of representing their deen (religion) in their outward appearance.
+I have seen this not just with salah, but many other elements of our faith, such as sisters feeling like they’re not ‘pious’ enough to wear hijab, or feel too sinful to attend circles at the local mosque.
+Brothers too, admit feeling reluctant to grow their beards according to the sunnah, due to fear of being unworthy of representing their religion in their outward appearance.

 When we fall into sin and commit actions, behaviours or habits that we are not too proud of, we can feel a deep sadness and remorse, which can even transcend into a bitter self-loathing.